ubernostrum/akismet/docs/upgrade.rst

   support Python 2.
 The new minimum Python version supported by `akismet` is 3.5.

-* Support was added for the optional key `recheck_reason`, used when a comment or other content is being submitted a second or later time, and indicating the reason (such as `"edit"` when resubmitting a comment after the user edited it).
+* Support was added for the :ref:`optional argument
+  <optional-arguments>` `recheck_reason`, used when a comment or other
+  content is being submitted a second or later time, and indicating the reason (such as `"edit"` when resubmitting a comment after the user edited it).

 Changes from older releases to the 1.x release series